 Setting up a SIP phone with SDF VoIP

 SDF Voice over Internet Protocol Telephony is a service

-feature available to ARPA
+feature available to the ARPA,

-members.
 It allows an SDF user to make voice and video calls to

 other SDF users and to linked Telephony services via a SIP client

 on a 3G or WIFI cellphone, WIFI enabled mobile device, or an

 SDF VoIP set up and server configuration can be accessed via 'maint' at

 the shell ('maint' -> v -> p).

 Below is a list of known-to-work sip